-Located at the edge of a volcanic lava flow, beside a bustling city transport station, a vertical black granite monolith dissects a horizontal white glacier stone platform.
+Located at the edge of a volcanic lava flow, beside a bustling city transport station, a vertical Indian black granite monolith dissects a horizontal NZ white glacier stone platform.

-Twice as high as wide, and twice the volume of solid form to that of framed space, the abstract composition is duplicated when the long dark shadow on the white ground is reproduced and reflected in the black stone.
+Twice as high as wide, and twice the volume of solid form to that of framed space, the abstract composition itself also duplicates when the long dark shadow on the white ground is reflected back inside the mirror-polished stone.
+A silhouette within Silhouette.